 - 2 eggs (110 grams egg)

 - 5 tablespoons finely ground white chia seeds, not soaked

 - 2 tablespoons shredded unsweetened coconut flakes

 - 3/8 teaspoon unprocessed salt (that's 1/4 plus 1/8 teaspoon)

 - 2 tablespoons dehydrated onion flakes, optional.
 (Find them in the bulk section of most healthy groceries.)

-- Add all ingredients to a food processor: eggs, chia seeds, arrowroot, shredded coconut, coconut flour, salt, garlic, coconut oil, and onion flakes, if using.
+- Add all ingredients to a food processor fitted with the "S" blade: eggs, chia seeds, arrowroot, shredded coconut, coconut flour, salt, garlic, coconut oil, and onion flakes, if using.
 Process well.
 (Be aware of the size of your eggs.
 If they're larger than normal the dough will be too runny.
 If they're smaller than normal the dough will be too hard and dry.
 I solve this problem by weighing the eggs in recipes where it's critical.
 1 large egg = 55 g.
 2 eggs = 110 g.)